timoweave/jamlist/README.md

 ### Priority

-1. Build a simple MEAN client/server app (HTML/JS) that list songs to jam.
+- [X] Build a simple MEAN angular client app that talk to json-server and liver-server
-   (probably use polymer web-component instead of angular)
-1. Create a simple Node/Express server.
-   (probably use polywer scaffold)
+- [X] (did angular as backup, use polymer web-component, but not too familiar)
-1. Make sure the client/server are sending data between each other. startout with json server, and migrate to mongo (mlab if time permit)
+- [x] Make sure the client/server are sending data between each other.
+- [x] start out with json server, defined json database, restful api.
+- [ ] Create a simple Node/Express server, integrating json-server and live-server(static).
+- [x] probably use polymer scaffold

-1. landing page (song list)
+- [X] landing page (song list)
-1. setting page (side-menu)
+- [X] setting page (side-menu)
+- [X] song page (song detail)
-1. song page (chord list along with fret, note, strumming, lyrics, chord)
+- [X] song detail element, that has fret, note, strumming, lyrics, chord
+- [ ] need to wire/route up the interaction

+- [ ] Optional: migrate to mongo (mlab if time permit)
-1. Optional: login page
+- [ ] Optional: login page (passport if time permit)
-1. Make sure thanks pass some tests.
+- [ ] Optional: Make sure thanks pass some tests.
-1. Optional: Deploy to Heroku.
+- [ ] Optional: Deploy to Heroku.

 ## Goals